MrCapone/MyAdMobController-iOS/README.md

 ```
 Then add ad to your scene.

-For show Interstitial on current scene just call this methods on `- (void)onEnter`
+For show Interstitial on current scene just call this methods
 ```
 UIViewController *rootViewController = [[[[UIApplication sharedApplication] delegate] window] rootViewController];